8ta4/spam/DONTREADME.md

 ### Resumability

-> Will a failed workflow re-run a completed activity?
+> Will a failed workflow re-run a completed Activity?

 No. If a run fails halfway through, the next run will skip what's already done.

 ### Observability

-> How can I see the status of progress?
+> How can I see the status of Workflows?

 Access the Temporal Web UI at `http://localhost:8233`.